icerpc/icerpc-csharp/tools/IceRpc.BuildTelemetry.Reporter/README.md

 `IceRpc.Protobuf.Tools` and `IceRpc.Slice.Tools` collect anonymous
 telemetry data about general usage.
-Participation in this anonymous program is optional, and you may opt-out if you do not like to share any information.
+Participation in this anonymous program is optional, and you may opt-out if you'd prefer to not share any information.

 This package includes the `IceRpc.BuildTelemetry.Reporter` client.
-This client is a IceRPC C# client that sends anonymous telemetry data over a secure connection to the IceRPC telemetry server during the compilation of Slice and Protobuf files.
+This client is an IceRPC C# client that sends anonymous telemetry data over a secure connection to the IceRPC telemetry server during the compilation of Slice and Protobuf files.
 This data includes: